 Rules, e.g. in hot springs

 Generally, check on all the rules.
-For example, with hot springs, nakedness, the art of washing up properly before entering, what to do with long hair, connotation of having tattoos, possible variations on gender mix rules and related signage, entering with and using a small wash towel strategically if male… especially if caucasian and/or tall or otherwise weird, like prone to turning bright red in hot water.
-You will just have a much nicer time if you know the basic protocol, and it won’t be intimidating to go, you will get stared at less, and everyone will be more comfortable.
+For example, with hot springs, nakedness, the art of washing up properly before entering (most crucially!), what to do with long hair, connotation of having tattoos, possible variations on gender mix rules and related signage, what to do with your small wash towel.
+Especially if caucasian and/or tall or otherwise going to stand out, like if prone to turning bright red in hot water.
+You will just have a much nicer time if you know the basic protocol, and it won’t be intimidating to go, you will get stared at less, and everyone will be more comfortable — especially if you’re properly clean!

 - The most delicious restaurants can be tiny ramen or curry shops on cramped streets, where you squeeze in, yell out your order to the guy behind the kitchen counter, and slurp it down happily.
 Or five-seat corner sushi bars where you select from the day’s menu and the chef prepares and serves each piece to you.

-- If you’re a seafood person… pre-dawn Tsukiji fish market in Tokyo is a must.
+- If you’re a seafood person, go to pre-dawn Tsukiji fish market in Tokyo.
 See the huge trade.
 Then you eat at places around the market.
-Now it’s a brand new market, though… which I don’t know personally.
+I don’t know the new market, though.

 - One Japanese cuisine chain that has always been consistently quite tasty (to me) is Ootoya, at most train stations in Tokyo.
 Fast casual and fresh.
 Very reliable.
 Tasty but healthy.
 Look for the sign; it’s often on an upper floor.
 Obey the protocol for ordering.
 (New Yorker even wrote it up.)

-- Avoid foreign cuisine restaurants that are obviously geared towards Japanese people if you actually like that authentic cuisine.
-Especially in smaller markets where they really need to cater to local preferences, it might barely resemble the original cuisine.
+- If you want authentic foreign cuisine, avoid country-specific restaurants that are obviously geared/adapted towards Japanese people.
+In smaller markets where they really need to cater to local preferences to survive, it might barely resemble the original cuisine.

-- We also like to go to standing-only salaryman bars for a nama biru (draft beer) and kushi mono (food on sticks — meat, quail eggs, veggies, etc.).
-[This input is primarily from a friend.
-If you’re strict vegetarian, though, like no veggie skewers on a meat grill, you will not be eating at these places.]
+- We also like to go to standing-only salaryman bars for a nama biru (draft beer) and kushi mono (food on sticks — meat, quail eggs, veggies, etc).
+[This input is primarily from a friend.]

-- Unless you want that specific experience — like super popular crazy cheap conveyer belt sushi places — skip ubiquitous Japanese chains, especially with English names, or else you’ll find yourself eating at the equivalent of a Denny’s, sometimes while dropping a surprising amount of cash on an extremely mediocre pizza.
+- Unless you want that specific experience — like super popular crazy cheap conveyer belt sushi places — skip ubiquitous Japanese chains, especially with English names, or else you’ll find yourself eating at the equivalent of a Denny’s, sometimes dropping a good amount of cash on an extremely mediocre pizza.
+There are also actual Denny’s restaurants.

-- In fact, generally try to avoid anywhere that seems too accessible to foreigners, e.g. English listed first on signs or menus.
-It’s easy for places to get away with not being so authentic or good when their clientele is foreign and passing through.
-Then again, it’s good to make sure the menu or someone speaks English, because pointing blindly at a menu hardly ever turns out well.
+- Think critically if a restaurant seems tooooo accessible to foreigners, e.g. English listed prominently or first on signs or menus.
+I suspect that it’s easy for places to get away with not being so authentic or good when their clientele is passing through.

-To get the dish of local pride, check out a popular local spot.
+- Find out the specialty food for that particular town.
 Every region has overarching regional foods (e.g. type of noodle), and every single town has its specialty food, and some of them are amazing.
-Also, the region’s specialty foods are available for takeaway, such as at your local shinkansen train station.
+Also, the region’s specialty foods are available for takeaway, such as at your local bullet train station.
 Always very well wrapped.
 Generally meant for gifts.
+(Of course, all those “specialties” are all also variations on a small number of themes: rice, dango, noodles, broths, various ways to prepare a soybean.)

-Other local specialties in my area, food and otherwise: soba noodle eating contests, mountain vegetables added into soba (sansai), curative properties of the local hot springs, extra seeds/grains to add to rice, a mysterious road where you put the car in neutral and feel like you’re going up hill, paper-making (washi), cast-iron teapots and bells, special round crackers made of wheat (not rice!) with things like peanuts and sesame seeds, the skilled local matchmaker, the baby-crying sumo competition… you get the idea.
-Every town tries to stand out.
+Sample of local specialties in my area, food and otherwise: soba noodle eating contests, goma suri dango (ground sesame seed sweets), mountain vegetable soba (sansai), curative properties of the local hot springs, mixed seeds/grains to add to rice, a mysterious road where you put the car in neutral and feel like you’re going up hill, paper-making (washi), cast-iron teapots and bells, round crackers made of wheat (not rice!) with things like peanuts and sesame seeds, the skilled local matchmaker, the baby-crying sumo competition…